 Note: Should I prioritize problems?
 It’s important to focus, so roughly prioritize.
 With so much uncertainty, the emphasis is on “roughly.”
 I look for a bottleneck, i.e. the problem that’s holding up all the other problems.

 Note: Should I define success?
 Consider explicitly defining and measuring what success looks like.
 It helps when you’re far from the actual thing and won’t directly feel the pain of failure.
 Defining success is also for being honest and credible with yourself, leaders, investors, and keeping a team on the same page.
-That said, don’t go overboard.
+Remember to differentiate between a business metric and a value metric.
+That said, remember metrics aren’t perfect, so don’t go overboard.

 Since you’re deep in the problem, your team probably has a bunch of ideas by now.